rezhajulio/openshift-php5.5-cgi-apache/README.md

+# DEPRECATED
+# Openshift 2 has been shut down on 30 September 2017

 # PHP5.5 + Apache

 This modified DIY cartridge provides newer PHP and freer Apache configuration, which can be found in `conf/httpd.conf` folder.